btreeby/matlab-blocking-timer/README.md

 :warning: `waitUntilTime` is a **blocking** timer.
 This means MATLAB will be unresponsive until the specified time is reached!

+## Installation

+The timer functions can be installed directly from the MATLAB Add-On Explorer.
+Select Add-Ons and search for Blocking Timer, then select Add, Add to MATLAB.

 ## Usage

 The functions can be used to perform a task at a specified interval.
 To avoid drift between successive events, it is recommended to reference the wait times against a static start time.